Smoothies and Shakes

 Food – 1 boiled Egg + 1 cup Cucumbers

-With this meal, you have met all of the requirements for breakfast (2 proteins, 2 carbs & 1 veggie) and although you had a smoothie, you also had to chew the Egg & Cucumbers and therefore, your brain realizes that you ate!
+With this meal, you have met all of the requirements for breakfast (2 proteins, 1 carb & 1 veggie ,*this recipe yields 2 carb servings, you can choose to either earn a bonus serving, or remove one of the carbs from the recipe) and although you had a smoothie, you also had to chew the Egg & Cucumbers and therefore, your brain realizes that you ate!
 And now your insulin will be in check.
 There are many great ideas for natural smoothies you can make on your own.
 Don’t get duped into purchasing ready-made shake mixes or even worse, protein powders.
 These are marketing ploys to make money for companies who don’t care about your health.

 GOLO® is committed to providing you with the helpful tips and resources needed for personal success on a lifelong journey of health and wellness.
 It’s time to become #YourBestYou.